uptake/pkgnet/CONTRIBUTING.md

 In addition, the latest development version will have a .9999 appended to the end of the `MAJOR`.`MINOR`.`PATCH`.

 For more details, see https://semver.org/

+### Release Planning
+The authors of this package have adopted [milestones on github](https://help.github.com/en/articles/about-milestones) as a vehile to scope and schedule upcoming releases.
+The main goal for a release is written in the milestone description.
+Then, any ideas, specific functionality, bugs, etcs submitted as [issues](https://help.github.com/en/articles/about-issues) pertinent to that goal are tagged for that milestone.
+Goals for milestone are dicsused openly via a github issue.

+Past and upcoming releases can be seen on the  [pkgnet milestones page](https://github.com/UptakeOpenSource/pkgnet/milestones).

 ***
 ## Releasing to CRAN (for maintainer) <a name="cran"></a>